vicramon/ember-tutorial/app/views/chapters/listing-leads.md

         li= lead.fullName
 ```

-The problem here is that we want a full name, and we don't have that yet.
+We want to display a full name and we don't have that yet.
 Let's add it to the model:

 ```coffee
 # app/assets/javascripts/models/lead.js.coffee